Updated: April 21, 2017

 Biodiesel works as a cleaner-burning, renewable alternative to petroleum diesel, offering a viable opportunity to diversify the U.S. transportation fuel supply.

-Although domestic users consumed more than 2 billion gallons of biodiesel in 2015, only 1.26 billion gallons of the advanced biofuel were produced in the U.S. The current biodiesel tax incentive is distributed as a $1 per gallon blender’s credit.
+Although domestic users consumed almost 3 billion gallons of biodiesel in 2016, only about 2 billion gallons of the advanced biofuel were produced in the U.S. The current biodiesel tax incentive is distributed as a $1 per gallon blender’s credit.

-The volume of biomass-based diesel required to be blended into transportation fuels is set each year under the federal Renewable Fuels Standard (known as RFS2).
-RFS2 requires this volume to reach 1.9 billion gallons in 2016 and 2 billion gallons in 2017.
+The volume of biomass-based diesel required to be blended into transportation fuels is set under the federal Renewable Fuels Standard (RFS2) each year.
+RFS2 requires this volume reach 2 billion gallons in 2017 and 2.1 billion gallons in 2018.

-The biodiesel industry has set a goal of supplying 10 percent of the nation’s 40-45-billion-gallon transportation-diesel-fuel market by 2020.
+The biodiesel industry has set a goal of supplying 10 percent of the nation’s 40 to 50 billion gallon transportation diesel fuel market by 2020.
 Domestic biodiesel production currently supplies about 5 percent of that market.

 Why the Checkoff Cares

 U.S. soybean farmers helped establish the biodiesel industry and have benefited from its growth.
-That’s because demand for biodiesel increases demand for and the value of U.S. soybean oil by 11 cents per pound, adding 63 cents of value to every bushel of soybeans.
-Biodiesel also works for the U.S. soybean industry’s No. 1 customer – poultry and livestock farmers – by lowering the price of soybean meal by 21 dollars per ton.
+That’s because demand for biodiesel increases demand for, and the value of, U.S. soybean oil by 11 cents per pound, adding 63 cents of value to every bushel of soybeans.
+Biodiesel also works for the U.S. soybean industry’s No. 1 customer – animal agriculture – by lowering the price of soybean meal by $21 per ton.

 - Soybean farmers lead the development and growth of the biodiesel industry.
 Through their checkoff, they fund research and promotion efforts to ensure biodiesel remains one of the most tested and used renewable fuels on the market.

-- Biodiesel reduces greenhouse gasses by up to 86 percent, compared with petroleum diesel, and is made from renewable resources, such as U.S. soybeans.
+- Biodiesel reduces greenhouse gasses by up to 86 percent, compared with petroleum diesel, and is made from renewable resources, such as U.S. soybean oil.

-- Biodiesel is the first and only commercially available fuel to meet the EPA’s definition of an Advanced Biofuel, meaning that it reduces greenhouse gas emissions by at least 50 percent.
+- Biodiesel is the first and only fuel commercially available nationwide to meet the EPA’s definition of an Advanced Biofuel, meaning that it reduces greenhouse gas emissions by at least 50 percent.

 - Nearly 80 percent of the original equipment manufacturers selling diesel vehicles and equipment in the U.S. support biodiesel blends of 20 percent (B20) or higher in at least some of their equipment.